-The site http://www.python.org, maintained by the Python Software Foundation, is the main portal for information on Python.
+The site https://www.python.org, maintained by the Python Software Foundation, is the main portal for information on Python.
 Python.org contains news, documentation, information on the latest releases, download source for current and previous versions of Python, and binary install files for Windows.
-The latest version, as well as older versions of Python, can be found at http://www.python.org/download.
-This is the Python foundation that I typically use, the examples that follow will be based on Python 2.6.
+The latest version, as well as older versions of Python, can be found at https://www.python.org/downloads.
+This is the Python distribution that I typically use, the examples that follow are based on Python release 3.7.3.

 ActiveState Software provides software solutions for individuals and businesses, including a complete download package containing Python executables and documentation called ActivePython.
-The package is non open source and available with an OEM license, which can be important in some corporate environments.
-Please refer tohttp://www.activestate.com/activepython for more information.
+The package is non-open source and is available with an OEM license, which can be important in some corporate environments.
+Please refer to https://www.activestate.com/activepython for more information.
 Python luminary Alex Martelli offers a concise description of Why ActiveState in this StackOverflow post.

 Build from Source

-I won’t be covering the basics of Python, I suggest you check one of the many other resources.
-The links listed on http://www.python.org/doc are an excellent starting point, many people also like the Dive into Python book at http://diveintopython.org.
-You can also find a number of other resources by searching for learn python.
+I won’t be covering the basics of Python, but I suggest you check one of the many other resources.
+The links listed on https://www.python.org/doc are an excellent starting point.
+You can also find a number of other resources by searching for “learn python”.

 Originally posted on July 18, 2009 / Updated September 20, 2019